jtting22/ca02/README.md

 # CA 02 for BSAN 6070

+**Usage**

+This repository uses a Machine Learning program to detect spam utilizing Naive Bayes.

 **Installation**

 Prior to running the code you must mount the drive using the following function: